ajefferiss/open-moments/content/tech/php_login_form.md

 ?>
 ```

 This function is pretty straight forward, we create a hash of our password using the PHP [password_hash](http://php.net/manual/en/function.password-hash.php) function which creates a strong one-way hash.
 We don't need to worry about creating a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) as PHP will take care of this for us.
 We'll be generating the hash using the Blowfish algorithm.
-Once the hash has been genereated, we then pass through the information to the `UsersDAL::create_user` which will insert the record into the database for us.
+Once the hash has been generated, we then pass through the information to the `UsersDAL::create_user` which will insert the record into the database for us.
 Once this is done, we simply store all of the information within the appropriate class variables.

 The updated `UsersDAL` class will contain three new methods, one to check whether or not the given username exists, `UserDAL::user_exists`, one to retrieve the newly generated session ID, `UserDAL::get_session_id` and the third to create the user within the database:
 ```